Armin0001/armin0001/README.md

 ## Hi there 👋

 So my name is Armin Isaković.
-I've been in web development for over a year now (2024).
+I've been in web development for over a year now.
 I enjoy writing code, it's something that I'm really passionate about, it's what I do and it's something I'd like to continue to do in the future.

 # About me
 I'm a software engineering graduate with over a year of working experience.
 I'm currently working in Artco Group as a full stack developer.
 Born in Zenica, Bosnia and Herzegovina and I'm 27.